Jim Miller (fighter)

-Jim Miller (born August 30, 1983) is an American mixed martial artist, who currently competes in the UFC lightweight division.
-He currently holds the record of most bouts in UFC history, most wins in UFC history and most wins in the UFC lightweight division.
-He is also the younger brother of former UFC fighter Dan Miller.
+James Andrew Miller (born August 30, 1983) is an American professional mixed martial artist.
+He currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC), where he currently holds the UFC records for most bouts, most total wins, and most wins in the Lightweight division.
+He is the younger brother of former UFC fighter Dan Miller.

-Early life
+Early life and education

 Born and raised in Sparta Township, New Jersey and the youngest of three brothers, Miller started wrestling at the age of four.
 He competed in wrestling in high school at Sparta High School, as well as one year of collegiate wrestling at Virginia Tech.
 Miller had not originally planned on wrestling at Virginia Tech, but his desire to compete again grew and he made the team as a walk-on later into the season.
 However, Miller did not continue competing for the school because of "disagreements" with the coaching staff and the program.
 He currently holds a black belt in Brazilian jiu-jitsu under Jamie Cruz.
-Miller began training in mixed martial arts in 2005 when he began training at Planet Jiu-Jitsu in Sparta, New Jersey with his brother Dan Miller.
+Miller began training in mixed martial arts in 2005 at Planet Jiu-Jitsu in Sparta, New Jersey with his brother Dan Miller.